ipfs/ipfs-docs/docs/concepts/ipld.md

 ## Where does IPLD fit in?

-IPLD acts as a layer between networking protocols and higher level applications.
-This enables developers to build decentralized applications without having to worry about lower level changes.
+IPLD acts as a layer between networking protocols and higher-level applications.
+This enables developers to build decentralized applications without having to worry about lower-level changes.

 ![](https://gateway.ipfs.io/ipfs/QmXgrfpCcSFfXnXqSz6G3V9E21pTZdBmVdsBQCkr86kHXP)